saulpierotti/markdown_notebook/LB1_B_EC.md

 	* We can get better results with neural networks
 * The Kyte-Doolittle scale for hydrophobicity: partition coefficient octanol/water combined with the propensity for a residue to being found in a transmembrane helix
 	* It is positive for hydrophobic residues and negative for hydrophilic ones
+* The GOR method was developped after Chou Fasman for the prediction of secondary structure
+	* It uses 8 residues sliding windows
+	* It is more accurate than Chou Fasman but it is still not comparable with modern methods